bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 You can query the metafields for products.
 Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

-The example query shows how to query product metafields for the specified product.
-The query returns only product metafields.
-See [Get variant metafields](/api-docs/storefront/graphql/variants#get-variant-metafields) to retrieve variant metafields.
+The following query retrieves product metafields for the specified product.
+The query retrieves only product metafields.
+See the [Get variant metafields](/api-docs/storefront/graphql/variants#get-variant-metafields) query to retrieve variant metafields.

 <!--
 type: tab